 “Our early testing in Clayton Valley has shown good results on the potential to create a very low-impurity synthetic lithium brine using enriched lithium surface materials at the company’s Clayton Valley project,” said McAllister.
 “Key findings from testing completed in January 2018 by an independent third-party lab concluded that 99.99 percent of magnesium can be removed from a created synthetic lithium brine before it goes through the Genesis Water Technologies process.”

-This INNspired Article is brought to you by:Enertopia Corporation (CNSX:TOP; OTCQB:ENRT) is actively engaged in generating transformative change in the methods for recovery of lithium from brine solutions.
-The company has partnered with Genesis Water Technologies Inc. (GWT), a U.S.-based water purification company, to evaluate the feasibility of employing water treatment technology to recover lithium from brine in a cost-effective, time-efficient and environmentally-friendly process.
+This INNspired Article is brought to you by:Enertopia Corporation (CNSX:TOP; OTCQB:ENRT) is actively engaged in generating transformative change in methods for recovery of lithium from brine solutions.
+At its Clayton Valley project in Nevada, the company has been working on testing technologies that can help extract battery-grade lithium.
 Send me an Investor Kit

 Green technology that leads the industry